Azure/Ignite2019_IaC_pre-day_docs/Ansible/05-Reusability/Guide.md

 > **CODE**: Go [here](Code/myazure_rm.yml) to see the code.

+2. Hit `F1` to select "Ansible: copy folder to Remote Host" to the ansibleVM.

+3. Use **Putty** to SSH into the ansibleVM.
+Ansible DNS Name, user id and password can be found in the **Environment Details tab**.

+3. Change directory to where `myazure_rm.yml` is located.

-2. Run the following command to view the populated inventory:
+4. Run the following command to view the populated inventory:

 ```bash
 ansible-inventory -i myazure_rm.yml --graph